-- (a) Gasoline manufacturers that elect to account for the addition of oxygenate added downstream under §1090.710 must participate in the national fuel survey program specified in this subpart. - (b) Parties required to participate in an E15 survey under §1090.1420 must participate in the national fuels survey specified in this subpart or a survey approved by EPA under §1090.14XX. - (c) Other parties may participate in the national fuel survey program as an element to establishing an affirmative defense against violations of requirements and provisions under this part as specified in subpart Q of this part.
+- (a) Gasoline manufacturers that elect to account for the addition of oxygenate added downstream under §1090.710 must participate in the national fuel survey program specified in this subpart. - (b) Parties required to participate in an E15 survey under §1090.1420(a) must participate in the national fuels survey specified in this subpart or a survey approved by EPA under §1090.1420(b) or (c). - (c) Other parties may elect to participate in the national fuel survey program for purposes of establishing an affirmative defense against violations of requirements and provisions under this part as specified in §1090.1720.